WingRiders/get-project-recognition-in-crypto-world/tier1-crypto-platforms/defillama/TvlAdapaterRegistration.md

 total                    10.75 M
 ```

+In the console output, the implemented adapter returns that WingRiders' total TVL is $10.75M, which is the correct value.

 Carefully check your values and if they look accurate, you're ready to create a pull request.